weifanjiang/Nullness_Lite/README.md

 |Eclipse |0|24|0|0| |
 |Nullness Checker|24|0|91|320| |

+### To reproduce the evaluation result, please see the instruction in the section for reproduction in this Manual (scroll down).

 ### Analysis for the Table Above
 Note that the Nullness Checker is sound, the true positives revealed by it is super set of any other nullness bug detectors.